What is EU ETS?

 Need help with EU ETS?

-Whether your organization is new to the EU ETS or has moved from Phase 2, LR’s independent third-party verification can help you meet your mandatory reporting requirements.
-LR provides annual verification, new entrant reserve applications, closures and rationalisations, as well as Phase 3 gap analysis and support.
+Whether your organization is new to the EU ETS or has moved from Phase 3, LR’s independent third-party verification can help you meet your mandatory reporting requirements.
+LR provides annual verification, BDR verification, NER verification, ALR verification, as well as gap analysis.

-We were one of the first verification bodies to gain accreditation for EU ETS, and our two-stage verification enables us to minimise your risk of non-compliance while reducing disruption to your operations.
+We were one of the first verification bodies to gain accreditation for EU ETS, and our two-stage verification enables us to minimize your risk of non-compliance while reducing disruption to your operations.

 Why work with us?